 - Any audio/visual (video) content, audio-visual live performance, or presentation and programming service, except any matter that is wholly related to or connected with any private communication.

-- Also in conjunction with Content Code & Certification Rules defined in the Self-Regulatory Content Guidelines of IBF India.
+- Also in conjunction with Content Code & Certification Rules defined in the Self-Regulatory Content Guidelines of IBDF India.

 If these codes of ethics, rules, and content guidelines are breached in any TV Programmes of Broadcasters/Channels, Citizens can approach the concerned broadcasting authorities.
 To report the violation of these regulations, you may use the 3-tier complaint redressal mechanism.